ThomasKaiser/Knowledge/articles/Quick_Preview_of_ROCK_5B.md

     in0:           9.00 V  (min =  +9.00 V, max =  +9.00 V)
     curr1:         3.00 A  (max =  +3.00 A)

 According to Tom (Radxa's product manager) USB PD negotiation can be controlled via dts / kernel driver.
-Not sure yet what that means and whether reports about freezes/crashes are related to unfortunate USB PD negotiations.
+Not sure yet what that means and whether reports about freezes/crashes reported by other testers are related to unfortunate USB PD negotiations.

-Now to the consumption figures.
+Consumption figures...
 I'm measuring with a NetIO PowerBox 4KF in a [rather time consuming process](https://github.com/ThomasKaiser/sbc-bench/blob/e6cfb870c7a297abf96f51b7305600c0e48d1951/sbc-bench.sh#L385-L408) that means 'at the wall' with charger included with averaged idle values over 4 minutes.

 The small fan on my dev sample is responsible for ~700mW, switching network between Gigabit Ethernet and 2.5GbE makes up for another ~300mW.
 Adjusting PCI powermanagement (`/sys/module/pcie_aspm/parameters/policy` – see below why that's important) from `powersave` to `default` makes up for another ~100mW.

 So the board idles below 2W w/o any peripherals except Gigabit Ethernet.
 A fan adds extra juice, 2.5GbE instead of GbE as well, avoiding super powersavings settings also.

-The good news: RK3588 is made in such an advanced process that running the most demanding benchmark on this thing ([7-zip's internal benchmark](https://github.com/ThomasKaiser/sbc-bench#7-zip)) on all cores results in just 8W extra consumption compared to idle.
+The good news: RK3588 is made in such an advanced process that running the most demanding benchmark on this thing ([7-zip's internal benchmark](https://github.com/ThomasKaiser/sbc-bench#7-zip)) on all cores results in ~6W extra consumption compared to idle.

 Please be aware that measuring only CPU loads does not really represent the SoC's capabilities since it ignores everything else that makes up RK3588: